RikkuX491/SE-NYC-TEMPLATE-Phase-3/README.md

 ]
 ```

-Make a List Comprehension that constructs a list from the names of the `foods`.
+Make a List Comprehension that constructs a list containing the names of the foods from the `foods` variable.
 Store the result of this List Comprehension into a variable called `food_names`.

 ``` python
 food_names
 # => ["Flatburger", "French Fries", "Burrito"]
 ```

-6. Make a List Comprehension that constructs a list from the prices of the `foods`.
+6. Make a List Comprehension that constructs a list of the prices of the foods from the `foods` variable.
 Store the result of this List Comprehension into a variable called `food_prices`.
 Then, get the average price of the prices in the list stored in the `food_prices` variable and store that result in a variable called `average_price`.

 ``` python
 food_prices